noramurakozy/noramurakozy.github.io/README.md

 # noramurakozy.github.io
-The webpage for Social Graphs Project B.
+The webpage and all relevant files for the project assignment B and final project in the course 02805 - Social Graphs and Interactions at DTU.